Logo of the The Poor Swiss

 First, we start with an investor selling for 60’000 CHF of a Swiss ETF at the beginning of the year:

 This is where we can see the impact of high custody fees.
 You have no income in retirement, and you could give your broker several thousand Swiss francs yearly!
 I would not recommend anyone to invest with such a broker!
-You need to find a broker with which the custody fee has a maximum.
+You need to find a broker for which the custody fee has a maximum.

-Here are the other four choices:
+Here are the other choices:

-To avoid inactivity fees, we can also withdraw money each month.
 Withdrawing every month also has the advantage of keeping your money invested longer.
 I have run simulations, and historically, it is better to withdraw more frequently.

 If the money is withdrawn each month instead, the results are still very similar:

 Finally, we can see what happens when we sell ETF shares on the European stock exchange instead of the Swiss Stock Exchange.
-Here are the results with our four affordable Swiss brokers:
+Here are the results with our affordable Swiss brokers:

 Conclusion